Best Meeting Time: Dubai to Singapore

 Tips for Scheduling Across Dubai and Singapore

-- During Ramadan, Dubai working hours shorten by 2 hours daily under UAE law, so the overlap window shrinks accordingly.
+- During Ramadan, Dubai working hours shorten by two hours under UAE law.
+Confirm the Dubai team's revised schedule before booking late-morning slots.

 Public Holidays and Working Weeks